 The design specs for the three concepts are very similar, as seen in table 2, due to most of the parameters being dependent on the diaphragm, which is the currently the same for the three concepts (with the exception of the second layer on the multi-stage capacitor).
-The size of both capacitor design can vary in area depending on the final material thickness in order to increase the
+The size of both capacitor design can vary in area depending on the final material thickness in order to increase the curvature of deflection.
+The pressure ranges is where the designs vary vastly due to the different layers as well as the method on how the sensors work.
+The Fiber optic power input varies based on how many fiber are within the fiber optic, type of fiber optic, and the current being run through the system.

-3.5 Pugh Matrix
+3.4 Pugh Matrix